step/tweetable/README.md

 * [Postgres > 9.5.0](https://www.postgresql.org/download/)

 Once you have installed every thing.
-Run following command inside your project directory
+Do a bundle install to install all the gems.
+Create a test and dev databases.

          bundle install
          createdb tweetable_development
          createdb tweetable_test

-How to running test
+How to run a test(using rspec framework)

-        rspec => this will run all of your project test rspec path_to_specific_test_file
+        `rspec` => will run all of your project test `rspec path_to_specific_test_file:[line_number]`

+Facebook auth

+Set those params in config/facebook_config.yml

-How to start server
+How to start the app server

         rails server
-        ./scripts/server